EuroMotors-AG/.github/SECURITY.md

 security@eumotors.ch.
 Do not create public GitHub issues for sensitive information.

-EuroMotors AG will acknowledge and resolve legitimate reports promptly.
+EuroMotors AG will acknowledge and resolve legitimate reports promptly.<br/><br/>
+Visit us at https://www.eumotors.ch for additional information